Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Conclusions

 \section{Conclusions}

 We studied robust offline RL with function approximation under the setting of $d$-rectangular linear DRMDPs with TV uncertainty sets.
-We first proposed the \algname\ algorithm, accordingly built up a theoretical analysis pipeline and established the first instance-dependent upper bound on the suboptimality gap in the context of robust offline RL.
-Motivated by an interesting range shrinkage phenomenon, we further proposed the \algnameVA\ algorithm, which leverages the conditional variance information of the optimal robust value function.
+We first proposed the \algname\ algorithm and built up a theoretical analysis pipeline to establish the first instance-dependent upper bound on the suboptimality gap in the context of robust offline RL.
+We then showed an interesting range shrinkage phenomenon specific to DRMDPs, and we proposed the \algnameVA\ algorithm, which leverages the conditional variance information of the optimal robust value function.
 Based on the analysis pipeline built above, we show that the upper bound of \algnameVA\ achieves sharp dependence on the horizon length $H$.
-Moreover, we found that new quantities in terms of two crucial ingredients, a supremum over uncertainty set and a diagonal-based normalization, appear in the upper bounds.
-We further established an information-theoretic lower bound to provide justification of the new quantities, and confirm that both the computational efficiency and minimax optimality are achievable for robust offline RL under the setting of $d$-rectangular linear DRMDPs.
-It remains an interesting future question whether the computational and provable efficiency can be achieved in other settings for robust offline RL with function approximation.
+In addition, we found that an uncertainty function consisting of two crucial quantities--a supremum over uncertainty set and a diagonal-based normalization--appears in all upper bounds.
+We further established an information-theoretic lower bound to prove that the uncertainty function is unavoidable for robust offline RL under the setting of $d$-rectangular linear DRMDPs.

+It remains an interesting future research question whether the computational and provable efficiency can be achieved in other settings for robust offline RL with function approximation.
+Another interesting future direction is to explore the unique challenges of applying general function approximation techniques in standard offline RL \citep{chen2019information} to DRMDPs.